Sheila MusajiPosted Aug 1, 2014 •Permalink • Printer-Friendly Version

 Jewish Newspaper Articles Call for Murder/Genocide of Muslims/Arabs

 by Sheila Musaji

-On December 12th we published a press release from CAIR about Lawrence Kulak’s article in the 5 Towns Jewish Times titled, “The Appropriate Response to Islamic Terror.”
+On December 12, 2008, TAM published a press release from CAIR about Lawrence Kulak’s article in the 5 Towns Jewish Times titled, “The Appropriate Response to Islamic Terror.”
 In that press release CAIR called on New Jersey Jewish leaders to repudiate this journalist’s call to ‘kill’ Muslims, and stated that “Such inflammatory comments have no place in reasoned public discourse.”

 Mr. Kulak’s article is available online (pages 59-61) as a PDF file The article was also available on the 5 Towns Jewish Times web-site but seems to have been taken down.
 A cached version is still available online.

 A few quotes from Mr. Kulak’s article:

 “Moreover, the only way to deal with Islamic terrorists is the same way in which they deal with their victims.
 Muslims believe in the literal interpretation of the Biblical doctrine of an eye for an eye, and they do not have respect for anything perceived as a lesser standard of justice.
 They killed our innocents, and unless we kill theirs, they will go on killing ours.
 The Torah, however, preaches a doctrine which, if implemented by the West, could finally put an end to all Islamic terror: If somebody is coming to kill you, rise up and kill him first.”

 “Any and all collateral damage in the form of casualties to friends, relatives, or anyone connected to the lives of these terrorists should be swiftly ignored.”